andrewstarritt/rotation_logger/README.md

            rotation_logger  --help|-h
            rotation_logger  --version|-v

-### Parameters

-directory     the location (relative of absolute) where the log files are to be created.
-              If the specified directory does not exists, it is created. rotation_logger essentially does: mkdir -p '<directory>'  on start-up.

-prefix        this specifies the file name prefix given to the log files.
-The suffix is
-              always ".log".
-The full file filename is <prefix>_YYYY-MM-DD_HH-MM-SS.log

 ### Options

 --age,-a      age limit allowed for each file, expressed in seconds.
 It may be qualified